deliveroo/deliveroo.engineering/_posts/2018-01-15-migrating-from-buddybuild-to-bitrise.md

 ## What's missing?

-There's a few things missing.
+There are a few things missing.
 One being a nice output for unit tests, but this is being worked on.
 Bitrise also doesn't have an SDK (yet?), so crash reporting and feedback won't be available.
 This isn't a big problem for us, but if it is for you you might want to look at other tools supporting feedback or crash reporting.

 So far we're very happy with our choice.
 We're still in early days, but so far it's looking very promising.